francescocarpanese/code_acme/README.md

 - Improve flexibility in storing checkpoints and snapshots during training following solution in [mava](https://github.com/instadeepai/Mava)
 - Add utils for hyperparameter scan and tuning with [wandb](https://wandb.ai/site)
 - Improve parameters handling with [hydra](https://hydra.cc/docs/intro/)
-- Implement more complex environment with non trivial tasks.
+- Implement more complex tasks and compare drl performances with linear control solution.

 # Contributing
-If you have any question reach out at `francesco [dot] carpanese [at] hotmail [dot] it`, or open an new issue.
+If you have any question reach out at `francesco [dot] carpanese [at] hotmail [dot] it` or open an new issue.